Schulich-Ignite/website/README.md

 - Date: Note that the datetime format is YYYY-MM-DDTHH:MM:SSTZ.
 Where TZ is timezone and the T splits the date from the time.
 - Authors: a list of the authors for the content (see `/content/authors` for list of names), the value put here will be [urlized](https://gohugo.io/functions/urlize/)
 - Tags: Optional, is a list of tags
-- video: Optional, A link to a youtube video for the post
+- video: Optional, A youtube video id(for example https://www.youtube.com/watch?v=XoQvbDROucQ would be everything after `watch?v=` or `XoQvbDROucQ` in this case)
 - excludeTOC: A variable on whether to include the table of contents or not, set to true on short posts that don't have headings in the markdown content